fescii/qval-wasm/README.md

 ## Contact

-If you have any questions or suggestions, feel free to reach out to us at [isfescii@gmail.com](mailto:isfescii@gmail.com).
+If you have any questions or suggestions, feel free to reach out to me at [isfescii@gmail.com](mailto:isfescii@gmail.com).